SciBorgs/SciGuides/docs/concepts/MakingAndManagingData.md

 8. **[Constructors and Overloading](#constructors-and-overloading)**
 9. **[Console Input and Output](#console-input-and-output)**

-If you are curious on **what apps you're gonna need to get started**, head over to [our Software Setup Guide](SoftwareSetup.md).

 ## The Boolean Data Type

 Booleans are **the absolute simplest form of data storage possible**.
 A boolean is represented by a singular **1** or **0**.
 This represents the value of **one singular transistor** in the computer.
 However, to save time, Java only operates with **bytes** or chunks of **8 bits** (8 transistors).
 Therefore, Java takes up **1 byte** to store **1 boolean value**, however it will only take up **1 byte** to store **8 boolean values**.

->Similar to how a number can be used to represent both **the price of a RoboRIO** or **the amount of members on the Sciborgs robotics team**.
-A boolean can also be interpreted in many ways.
+>Similar to how a number can be used to represent both **the price of a RoboRIO** or **the amount of members on the Sciborgs robotics team**, a boolean can also be interpreted in many ways!

 A boolean can used to represent: